 "The mission of ACS is to prevent and treat cancer," John said, "but ACS doesn't just collect money and turn it over to research.
-ACS over to research.
-ACS runs a shuttle service for patients who need help getting to hospital for treatment and appointments, helps to buy and fit wigs for women who've gone through chemotherapy, and generally (Please see John Penta, page 5)
+ACS

+(Please see John Penta, page 5)

 Thor Fjellstedt Continued from page 4 cunning the program.
 You train the kids like executives - teach them to delegate and to choose reliable people, then they're held accountable.
 When the kids realize they've got responsibility you can see their eyes open."
 Besides opportunities for leadership and responsibility, scouting opens the door to mentally and physically challenging outdoor adventures and unique experiences.
 In recent years for Troop 820 these adventures have included backpacking in northeastern New Mexico and sailing a 130' schooner around the waters of New England.
 The troop awards scholarships to needy Scouts who couldn't otherwise participate in these kinds of activities.
 Amy Greene Continued from page 4 atmosphere."
 Amy also helps the children learn to leal with their problems, working on problem-solving and communication skills.
 "Part of my job is just listening to the children.
 Their parents often have their own problems and don't listen to their kids'."
 Although she often has to deal with difficult family situations-"Some of these kids have traumatic lives," she says-Amy doesn't think about walking out on them.
 "I'll stay with the program until I leave (the area)," she said.
 "I enjoy being around children and know it's important that children's needs are met.
 The thing that's so rewarding is seeing the success."
 She has also become an essential member of the mostly volunteer team.

 "The program doesn't run without volunteers.
 At one time the majority of volunteers were students and when they went on spring break the program shut down for a week."
-CAPSS needs volunteers during the lay also.
+CAPSS needs volunteers during the day also.
 If you (or someone you know) are interested in volunteering, call CAPSS at 286-7112.
 Institute Teams Vie for RTP League Titles

 IEHS 2, pictured top, won the regular season title in the RTP Softball League Coed C Division with a 15-1 record.
 After losing its first game the team reeled off 16 straight wins (including one in the playoffs) before falling 16-13 in the tournament semifinals.
-Pictured are (back) Greg Travlos, Donnell McLeod, Doug Nicholas, Rich McKay; (middle) Kiyo Itaqaki, Sarah O'Donnell, Izumi Horikawa, Naoki Nihei, Chris Hunt; (front) Amy Greene, Kent Stone, captain VeeVee Shropshire, Doug Farrell and Lora Philpot-Byrd.
+Pictured are (back) Greg Travlos, Donnell McLeod, Doug Nicholas, Rich McKay; (middle) Kiyo Itagaki, Sarah O'Donnell, Izumi Horikawa, Naoki Nihei, Chris Hunt; (front) Amy Greene, Kent Stone, captain VeeVee Shropshire, Doug Farrell and Lora Philpot-Byrd.
 Missing are Chris Alston, Ron McMillan and Walt Rogan.
 Donnell McLeod, left, swings for the fences.
 He connected, too!
 His home run here gave the team a 9-8 lead in a late-season game.
 Outfielder Doug Nicholas, far left, makes a diving catch in the bottom of the inning to preserve the one-run victory.
-Slick-fielding shortstop Greg Travios, bottom left, turns a doubleplay.
+Slick-fielding shortstop Greg Travlos, bottom left, turns a doubleplay.